 Taking Action: Strategies and Scenario Role Playing Practice (3 hours)

-In this training, participants will reflect upon learning from previous training and will gain strategies to address issues of race and racism within educational institutions.
-Participants will spend time practicing addressing race and racism in their schools through role play.
-In this practice, participants will explore their own racial identity as it pertains to their pedagogy as educators and will debrief learnings with their school colleagues.
+In this training, participants reflect upon learning from previous training and gain and apply strategies to address issues of race and racism within educational institutions.
+Participants spend time practicing these strategies to address race and racism in their schools and organizations through role play.
+In this practice, participants explore their own racial identity as it pertains to their pedagogy as educators and will debrief learnings with their colleagues.
 Prerequisite: Talking About Race

-This 6-hour follow up to the Talking About Race training dives into how internalized and interpersonal racism manifest as unconscious bias and microaggressions in school settings.
-Participants will explore the impact of unconscious bias on the academic and social emotional development of students, learn how these biases affect their educational practices, and gain tools to recognize and address their own racial biases.
+This follow-up training dives into how internalized and interpersonal racism manifest as unconscious bias and microaggressions in school settings.
+Participants explore the impact of unconscious bias on the academic and social emotional development of students, learn how these biases affect their educational practices, and gain tools to recognize and address their own racial biases.
 Prerequisite: Talking About Race